 Bottles from brands Pappy Van Winkle and W.L.
 Weller can cost hundreds (and in some cases thousands) of dollars, if you can even find them.
 These brands are allocated in limited quantities and have immense, dedicated followings.
 The distillery distributes all of its whiskey with longstanding suggested retail prices (SRP).
 Take Pappy, a brand with bottle prices that climb well into the four-digit realm.
 In an honest world, you’d be able to find one for as low as $60.
 Not so in the world we occupy.

 Upon the release of the high-end Wellers and all the Van Winkle Collection, Buffalo Trace has gone as far to warn hunters of predatory pricing, and encourages them to report it to local liquor authorities.
 In fact, due to explosive bottle demand, Facebook has become something of a haven for whiskey's black markets — a place to buy the hard-to-find bourbon drinkers crave, albeit for many times the retail price.
+If you want to understand what a fair price for any of Buffalo Trace's marquis bottles is, tools like BoozApp or accounts like Overpriced Bourbon on Instagram are good starting points.

 The whiskey landscape is run almost entirely by a handful of conglomerates and mega-corporations, and Buffalo Trace Distillery stands out.
 Names like Van Winkle, Weller, E.H.
 Taylor and Blanton’s are some of the most sought-after bottles of brown on the planet, and that’s before mentioning the coveted Antique Collection and O.F.C.
 Vintage releases.